 Suppose we have a volume of uniformly distributed gas that absorbs.
 Let's suppose that there is a beam of radiation that passes into this medium.
 Let's narrow this beam down so that all the radiation is traveling in essentially the same direction, so now we are interested in the irradiance that is traveling in a narrow range of angles, which is called the radiance, which is denoted by I and has units of W m–2 steradian–1 nm–1.
 Refer back to Lesson 6.5 to refresh your memory about what steradians are.

-In an infinitesimal slab of that medium, a certain fraction dI of the radiation with radiance I (W m–2) is absorbed. dI is equal to the absorption cross section, σ (m2), of a single molecule or particle multiplied by the number density, n (# m–3) of absorbers, the length of the light-path through the slab, ds (m), and the amount of irradiance I itself :
+In an infinitesimal slab of that medium, a certain fraction dI of the radiation with radiance I (W m–2) is absorbed. dI is equal to the absorption cross section, σ (m2), of a single molecule or particle multiplied by the number density, n (# m–3) of absorbers, the length of the light-path through the slab, ds (m), and the amount of radiance I itself :

+Note that both I and σ are functions of wavelength.
 If there is a beam of radiation with a certain wavelength, then the chance of absorbing the radiation depends on the cross-sectional area of each molecule or particle, which quantifies the efficiency with which the molecule absorbs the radiation with that particular wavelength.
 The absorption cross sections are largest if the energy of the radiation's wavelength matches the transition energy of an electron, atom, or molecule.

 Integrating this expression over the total thickness of the volume, we get the Beer–Lambert Law: